0xPolygon/heimdall-v2/cmd/heimdalld/cmd/migrate_command.md

 ## Modules app state size on mainnet

+We don't have the exact height at which the export was generated but the most recent checkpoint in the genesis was generated at timestamp 1706745464 (Wednesday, January 31, 2024 11:57:44 PM).

 - **auth**: 0.10 MB (107260 bytes)
 - **bank**: 0.00 MB (27 bytes)
 - **gov**: 0.01 MB (13407 bytes)